 - Maintenance-free, easy assembly

 - Clear, virtually unbreakable polycarbonate panels provide over 90% light transmission

 - Includes base, adjustable lid for multi-position, plant hangers and 2 planting trays

 - Measures 121 x 120 x 148 centimetres

 This is a fabulous way to keep gardening without bending.
 It’s such a brilliant design.
 Buy it now and save your back!

-Ok so this isn’t mini or small by any stretch of the imagination, but if you do have a little extra space, then it’s a really good buy for the money.
+Ok so this isn’t mini by any stretch of the imagination, but if you do have a little extra space, then it’s a really good small walk in greenhouse for the money.
 This steel-framed greenhouse is big enough to walk into.
 The steel frames are powder coated and easy to fit together.
 Each small greenhouse shelf is made of a layer metal mesh and the cover easily zips closed.
 The greenhouse measures 143cm W x 143cm D x 195cm H – it’s a great budget option if you want to go to a full-sized greenhouse without a massive expense.
 Check reviews and buy now

 Features of the best walk-in greenhouse